Join live or receive a link to the recording and earn a CE certificate

 Wednesday, August 28, 2019 @ 6:00 pm - 7:00 pm EDT

-Presented by Charlotte Cheng, Head of Curriculum, Wonder Workshop; and Faith Plunkett, Technology Coach, Decatur City Schools, AL
+Presented by Charlotte Cheng, Curriculum Specialist, Wonder Workshop; and Faith Plunkett, Technology Coach, Decatur City Schools, AL

 Sponsored by Wonder Workshop

 Get a CE Certificate for this edWebinar Learn more

 What are the most important coding concepts for teachers to teach and students to learn in K–8?
 How can teachers make these concepts understandable, fun, and relevant for students?
 Whether you are beginning your journey into computer science with no experience or a seasoned educator looking for new activities to bring coding to life in your classroom or school, this recorded edWebinar will provide you with resources you need.

 Discover new ways to introduce sequencing, loops, conditionals, variables, and more as two leaders in instruction, technology integration, and computer science take you on a complete tour of the coding fundamentals.
 This recorded edWebinar will be of interest to preK-8 teachers, librarians, school and district leaders, technology leaders, instructional coaches, and technology integrationists.